 Remember: "one does not simply move training online."
 Like a great Broadway production, invest time in scripting, designing, identifying the core cast, and technical considerations for the event.
 Using documentation like a show flow results in memorable, informative sessions and happy stakeholders!

 Want to learn more about how to create show stopping virtual training?
-Visit InSync's Training Academy for a listing of world-class, industry-standard certifications and workshops and how to become a Certified Virtual Learning Expert®.
+Check out InSync Training's course offerings for a listing of world-class, industry-standard certifications and workshops and how to become a Certified Virtual Learning Expert™.